Dzenly/dz-log-prefix/readme.md

 #Environment variables

-DZLOGPREFIX_CALLSITE_ALL - Show callsite for all log levels.
+* DZLOGPREFIX_CALLSITE_ALL - Show callsite for all log levels.
+E.g.
+DZLOGPREFIX_CALLSITE_ALL=1

-DZLOGPREFIX_CALLSITE_ERROR - Show callsite for error level only.
+* DZLOGPREFIX_CALLSITE - Show callsite for specified levels only
+(comma separated list of levels).
+E.g. DZLOGPREFIX_CALLSITE=error, warn.